elugens/hello-javascript/docs/additional-questions/regular-expressions/character-classes.md

 ---

-### What character class should you use with dot to accept all characters, like the (\n) new line character?
+### What character class should you use with dot to accept all characters, like the (\n) newline character?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> By default, a dot does not match the newline character \n.
 There are many situations when we would like a dot to mean literally “any character”, newline included.
 To include all characters, we must use the "s" flag.
-It should be noted, the “s” flag is not supported in Internet Explorer.
+We should note that the “s” flag gets no support in Internet Explorer.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />